 The gross weight limit for the trailer is 75 pounds.
 This includes the weight of the trailer (6.7lbs/2.95 kg) and the average case weight is 13lbs, so the total capacity for your gear is 55lbs.

-All felt packing bags and blankets are made from Eco-Fi fleece, a 100% post-consumer recycled plastic bottles which aligns with our mission.
+All felt packing bags and blankets are made from Eco-Fi fleece, a product made of 100% post-consumer recycled plastic bottles.

-- Phase 1: Follow all the steps in the drop-down menus above then “Add to cart” and follow steps in your cart.
-Once purchased phase two will start.
+- Follow all the steps in the drop-down menus above then “Add to cart” and follow steps in your cart to purchase.

-- Phase 2: A Bike Friday Expert will follow up with you to determine your pick-up /ship date (production takes 5-7 weeks on average) and confirm any needed details about your order.
+- A Bike Friday Expert will follow up with you to determine your sizing, pick-up /ship date (production takes 5-7 weeks on average) and confirm any other needed details about your order.

 - Then you get your bike!

 We offer many more options than we can post here without overwhelming people.
 We can likely build what you are looking for.
 Just contact us and tell a friendly Bike Expert what you are looking for.
-You can also do more exploring on your own first by clicking on the “More New World Tourist Designs link or the “Advanced Designer for bike geeks” button to find our bike configurator.
+You can also do more exploring on your own first by clicking on the “Advanced Designer for bike geeks” button to find our bike configurator.